License Plates & Placards in MontanaPage Overview

 You're eligible for this plate if you hold a valid, unexpired amateur radio station license and an operator's license.
 To apply you must visit your county treasurer's office and fill out an Application for Special License Plates, present proof of your amateur radio status, and pay all applicable fees.

-To apply, you must have a licensed doctor, chiropractor, or an advanced-care nurse jointly complete with you a Special Parking Permit or License Plates for a Physically Disabled Person application.
+To apply, you must have a licensed doctor, chiropractor, or an advanced-care nurse jointly complete with you a Special Parking Permit or License Plates for a Physically Disabled Person (Form MV5) application.
 You then must send this in with all applicable fees to your county treasurer's office.
 If you're renewing, you do not have to resubmit recertification.

-To apply for a parking permit placard, you must also have a licensed doctor, chiropractor, or an advanced-care nurse jointly complete with you a Special Parking Permit or License Plates for a Physically Disabled Person application.
+To apply for a parking permit placard, you must also have a licensed doctor, chiropractor, or an advanced-care nurse jointly complete with you a Special Parking Permit or License Plates for a Physically Disabled Person (Form MV5) application.
 You then must mail this form to:

 - Motor Vehicle Division